 When possible, try to blend in with the crowd to not bring attention to yourself.
 For example, in Arab countries, cover your shoulders and hair with a scarf or any other light fabric.
 While you might still look like a foreigner, the fact that you are respecting their culture means a lot and brings less attention to yourself.

-And, always, always, keep an eye on your stuff… you don’t want to leave things unattended in public and lose them.
+And, always, always keep an eye on your stuff… you don’t want to leave things unattended in public and lose them.

 This is a question I often get and one that requires a really extensive response.
-For this reason, I dedicated an entire post just to answer these questions and showing what you must know to select the correct travel insurance.
+For this reason, I dedicated an entire post just to answer these questions and show what you must know to select the correct travel insurance.

 I’ve had the opportunity to work with Belize, Norway, Eurail, Holland, Jordan, and a few more, as a travel blogger who is focused on writing about their architecture.
 Apart from that, I do some small architecture side jobs on my own that I consider I can dedicate my time to work on.